War

 Editor's Note: This is a developing story and will be updated.

-Russia launched an overnight ballistic missile attack against Kyiv early on July 8, with explosions heard in the capital shortly before air raid alerts were activated, according to Kyiv Independent journalists on the ground.
+Four people have been killed, and 15 others injured after Russia launched drones and ballistic missiles against Kyiv on July 8, with explosions heard in the capital shortly before air raid alerts were activated, according to Kyiv Independent journalists on the ground.

-Ukraine's Air Force warned of the threat of Russian ballistic missiles heading toward the capital as local officials urged residents to remain in shelters.
+Ukraine's Air Force warned of the threat of Russian ballistic missiles heading toward the capital in the early hours of the morning as local officials urged residents to remain in shelters.

 Kyiv Mayor Vitali Klitschko said a missile strike sparked a fire at warehouse facilities in the city's Desnianskyi district, while a separate fire broke out in a non-residential building in the Sviatoshynskyi district.